ibm-mas/ansible-devops/docs/playbooks/oneclick-core.md

 ### Required environment variables

+- `IBM_ENTITLEMENT_KEY` Lookup your entitlement key from the [IBM Container Library](https://myibm.ibm.com/products-services/containerlibrary)
 - `MAS_INSTANCE_ID` Declare the instance ID for the MAS install
-- `MAS_ENTITLEMENT_KEY` Lookup your entitlement key from the [IBM Container Library](https://myibm.ibm.com/products-services/containerlibrary)
 - `MAS_CONFIG_DIR` Directory where generated config files will be saved (you may also provide pre-generated config files here)
 - `SLS_LICENSE_ID` The license ID must match the license file available in `SLS_LICENSE_FILE`
 - `SLS_LICENSE_FILE` The path to the location of the license file.
-- `SLS_ENTITLEMENT_KEY` Lookup your entitlement key from the [IBM Container Library](https://myibm.ibm.com/products-services/containerlibrary)
 - `UDS_CONTACT_EMAIL` Defines the email for person to contact for UDS
 - `UDS_CONTACT_FIRSTNAME` Defines the first name of the person to contact for UDS
 - `UDS_CONTACT_LASTNAME` Defines the last name of the person to contact for UDS